Emarioo/BetterThanBatch/README.md

 Tested with Windows Subsystem for Linux.
 You may therefore experience some bugs that haven't been found when using Linux for real.

 Build with `build.sh`.
-The compiler can be found in the bin directory. found in bin.
+The compiler can be found in the bin directory found in bin.